Estadio de Mestalla

 Estadio de Mestalla is located in a dense urban neighbourhood close to Valencia’s city centre.
 There are plenty of cafés and restaurants in the area of the stadium, while more serious nightlife can be found a small walk away in the historic centre.

-There is, for example, a pocket of nightlife around Plaza de Canovas at less than 10 minutes walking from the stadium.
-There is much more nightlife further on in the historic centre, while there is a club scene at the city’s beaches.
+There is, for example, a pocket of nightlife around Plaza de Canovas at less than 10 minutes walking from the stadium, but there is much more further on in the historic centre, while there is a club scene around the city’s beaches.

 There is a wide variety of hotels in Valencia, and some very good options close to Mestalla.
 Hospes Palau de la Mar, Hotel Husa Dimar, and SH Valencia Palace are on the edge of the historic centre and less than 10 minutes walking from the stadium.
 Hotel Renasa, NH Villacarlos, and Hotel Kris Consul del Mar are equally close, somewhat cheaper, but a little further away from the centre.